Elephant Refuge and Wildlife Rescue Center

 Two volunteer projects combined

-The Wildlife Rescue Center and Elephant Refuge are two projects of the Wildlife Friends Foundation Thailand which runs several projects in Thailand and Laos.
+The Wildlife Rescue Center and Elephant Refuge are two projects run by the Wildlife Friends Foundation Thailand.
 Some of the main objectives of the WFFT are to:

 - rescue maltreated and/or neglected animals